 Chase’s credit card approval and delivery timeframes are pretty standard.
 The fastest way to get a Chase credit card in your hands is to apply online.

 But even having the 700+ credit score needed for Chase Slate approval might not be enough.
-You have to meet a few other requirements, too.
+You can only apply for the Chase Slate with an invitation from Chase and you have to meet a few other requirements, too.

 Basic eligibility.
 You’ll need a U.S. mailing address and a Social Security number (SSN).
 Chase does not take an ITIN in place of an SSN.
 And you’ll need to be at least 18 years old.